MicrosoftDocs/visualstudio-docs/subscriptions/vs-developer-community.md

 Connecting to the Developer Community is simple.

-1. Sign in to the Visual Studio subscriptions portal at <https://my.visualstudio.com/benefits>
+1. Sign in to the Visual Studio subscriptions portal at <https://my.visualstudio.com/benefits>.
-0. Find the **Developer Community** in the Support section, and click **Get help**.
+0. Find the **Developer Community** in the Support section, and select **Get help**.
 (You can also point your browser directly to <https://developercommunity.visualstudio.com/>.)

    > [!div class="mx-imgBorder"]